OBF/obf-docs/OBF-Incubator-policy.md

 The requirements for creating repositories such as the above are generally that:

 1. The repository must have an OSI-approved licence.
-2. The repository should open science in some way, although this can be interpreted broadly as needed by the OBF-Incubator admin who is creating the repository.
+2. The repository should promote open science, consistent with the [OBF mission](https://www.open-bio.org/about/).

 ### Maintenance